arnauddorgans/TabBarController/README.md

 - Add a UIViewController on your storyboard and subclass it with TabBarController
 - Change the storyboardSeguesCount attribute
 - Add custom segues that inherit from TabBarSegue
-- For each of your segues you have to set an identifier that start with 'tab' and end with his index on TabBar
+- For each of your segues you have to set an identifier that start with 'tab' and end with its index in TabBar

 Exemple: if you want 4 viewControllers in your tab, you have to set storyboardSeguesCount to 4, and name your custom segues tab0, tab1, tab2 and tab3